itsjustmithun/Accenture-Tekstac/README.md

 Functions:

 ## Pull Request Summary
-Here's a summary of the pull request description:

-A pull request has been made to bump the JUnit 4 dependency from version 4.12 to 4.13.1.
-The new version includes several fixes and updates, such as:
+This pull request bumps the version of the JUnit library from 4.12 to 4.13.1.
+The updated version contains various bug fixes and improvements, including:

-- Explicitly wrapping float parameters for consistency
-- Fixing the link in the FAQ
+- Fixing issues with floating-point numbers in test cases
-- Deprecating methods since JDK 9
-- Using separate lines for annotations in Javadoc

-Release notes for the 4.13 and 4.13.1 versions can be found in the GitHub releases of JUnit.
-The change is automated through Dependabot, which will resolve any conflicts and can be managed through comments.
+- Updating links and documentation
+- Making changes for consistency and compatibility

+The changes are based on the latest release notes for JUnit 4.13.1, which can be viewed at https://github.com/junit-team/junit/blob/HEAD/doc/ReleaseNotes4.13.1.md.

+Additionally, this pull request is automated by Dependabot, a tool that helps maintain dependencies and libraries in a project.
+Dependabot will resolve any conflicts with this PR and can be triggered for certain actions, such as rebasing or recreating the PR, by commenting on it with specific commands.